Irradiation of Humanitarian Aid Food Products to ensure extended shelf life and reduced losses

-The complexes allow treatment in sealed packaging, eliminating 100% of pathogens without compromising product quality, ensuring no recontamination, preserving all nutritional properties and extending food shelf life.
+While treatment all pathogenic microorganisms and parasites are destroyed without compromising product quality, ensuring no recontamination, preserving all nutritional properties and extending food shelf life.

 SHELF LIFE OF PRODUCTS TREATED WITH IONIZING RADIATION